Southwestern PA's first Mexican Grocery

 Reyna Foods opened their retail outlet, in the heart of Pittsburgh’s historic Strip District, in 1988.
 Being the first and only Mexican grocery store in the Pittsburgh area, Reyna Foods has grown into a favorite stop for shoppers.

 Follow your nose to the delicious aroma of roasting corn that wafts out of the store and onto the sidewalk.
 Taste the intense flavor of a fresh-made corn or flour tortilla as they drop off the conveyor belt of our newly-installed tortilla-making machine.

 We can satisfy all your Cinco de Mayo party needs with tortilla chips, Pico de Gallo or fire-roasted tomatillo salsas and guacamoles made fresh every day.
 And don’t forget to grab a piñata for the kids.

-Chicken burritos, tamales, empanadas and enchiladas are made fresh daily in the store and at the taco stand outside.
+Beef, Bean, and Chicken burritos, tamales, and black bean, chicken, and beef empanadas are made fresh daily in the store.
 It is best to arrive early for these popular items as they normally sell out quickly.
 Don’t hesitate to call in advance to place an order for your upcoming event.

 There is also an ever-changing collection of Mexican handcrafts and folk art.
 And, for the practical joker or the collector of offbeat food experiences, there are fried crickets and fried worms and even a lollipop with a genuine scorpion inside.